ztj/ztj.github.io/_posts/2015-06-11-macbook-habitual-synergy.md

 So here we are, 2015, and the first major bottom-up redesign of the mechanics of a notebook keyboard in over a decade has been made.
 It's divisive, as you no doubt will have noticed by reading reviews of this notebook.
 I love it.
-They key travel is incredibly short while maintaining enough feedback with a positive, but quite efficient, click at the perfet point in the key travel.
+They key travel is incredibly short while maintaining enough feedback with a positive, but quite efficient, click at the perfect point in the key travel.
 If it clicked, you pressed it and if it didn't, you hadn't.
 Simple as that.
 It doesn't require significant effort to click the key, and thus, a touch typist can increase their efficiency and move even more quickly through the strokes.

 I just hope it is as durable as Apple's design video makes it seem.
-I also dream of a day when I can buy a new Apple Wireless Keyboard for my iMac which has the same desgn, including the excellent per-key LED backlighting.
+I also dream of a day when I can buy a new Apple Wireless Keyboard for my iMac which has the same design, including the excellent per-key LED backlighting.

 ### Pointing ###